Ontario Science Centre: Facility decay, replacement plans, and closure

+Disputes over closure rationale

+In May 2025, the Canadian Architect magazine obtained the drafts of the structural report done by the Rimkus Consulting Group.
+Dated to the spring of 2024, the drafts recommended routine repairs of the roof with a strong emphasis on RAAC panel replacement, a straightforward project that had already been put into effect for the most critical panels.
+Although there was mention of "full closure" in the final report, restricted access would only be needed for a "minuscule portion" of the high-risk roof areas.
+The report drafts are considered alongside a 2024 Global News story that highlighted frequent communication between Rimkus and Infrastructure Ontario before the report's official submission.
+Critics argued that the "supplemental risk mitigation options" were only inserted in response to political pressure.
+The suggestion of restricted access and the potential consequences of preventing repairs appear to be the primary justifications for a full closure of the centre.

-Temporary locations and original site uncertainty
+Temporary locations and future of original site

-By October 31, 2024, most of the exhibits had been moved to storage facilities in Northern Toronto and Guelph, while the animals and plants had been transferred to the Toronto Zoo and The Village at Black Creek.
-Temporary pop-up exhibits have since opened at Sherway Gardens and Toronto's Harbourfront Centre.
+By 31 October 2024, most of the exhibits had been moved to storage facilities in northern Toronto and Guelph, while the animals and plants had been transferred to the Toronto Zoo in the eastern part of Scarborough and The Village at Black Creek in the western part of North York.
+Temporary pop-up exhibits have since opened at Sherway Gardens in the southern part of Etobicoke and Toronto's Harbourfront Centre by the Toronto waterfront.

-In December 2024, the Auditor General of Ontario questioned the financial prudence of the relocation.
+In December 2024, the Auditor General (AG) of Ontario questioned the financial prudence of the relocation.
 Contrary to the Ford government's business plan analysis, which projected $257 million in savings over 50 years, the AG found that relocation costs have already exceeded the anticipated savings, reaching approximately $400 million.